kurtislaw/jekyll-now/about.md

 permalink: /about/
 ---

-i like computers and music. oh and also johns apparently.
+i like computers and music. oh but also mountain goats apparently.

 ### Contact me